-after Tết 1968
+After Tết 1968

 A couple of days after Tết, things calmed down somewhat.
-It never seemed the same for the six months I had left at Biên Hòa, although I went to Saigon for a visit twice, and it was great.
-That was later.
+It never seemed the same for the six months that I had left at Biên Hòa.
 I don't remember them ever opening Biên Hòa City and downtown again while I was there.
 Those two Tết days had changed my life for sure.
-The ironic thing is I never went back to Bunker Hill-10 again...didn't want to...opportunity never really came up and I didn't seek it out.
+The ironic thing is I never went back to Bunker Hill-10 again...didn't want to ...opportunity never really came up, and I didn't seek it out.